Persistence of memory: Never mind history, Padmavati is as real for Rajputs as their famed valour

 Constructed identity

-The Rajputs have often portrayed themselves as the last resistance against the Muslim rule, both Turks and Mughals.
+The Rajputs have often portrayed themselves as the last resistance against Muslim rule, both Turks and Mughals.
 They claim to embody the spirit of sacrifice necessary to mount resistances even at the cost of their lives.
 This spirit is claimed to have also resided in Rajput women who are said to have committed sati and jauhar when faced with the prospect of loss of honour at the hands of Muslims.
-These beliefs formed a crucial part of the idea of being Rajput, and have often been bolstered by history writing, as well as a popular culture of films, literature, and even the famed Amar Chitra Katha series that featured Rajputs as a brave and valiant people.
+These beliefs formed a crucial part of the idea of being Rajput, and have often been bolstered by historical writing and popular films and literature.
+Even the Amar Chitra Katha series featured Rajputs as a brave and valiant people.

 Symbols of this resistance are littered all over the state, in the form of statues of Rajputs, often Maharana Pratap, on horseback.
-The idea of pride in Rajput heroism, in fact, became the unifying factor in a state that otherwise included diverse caste groups, regions, dialects and even religions.
+The idea of pride in Rajput heroism, in fact, became the unifying factor in a state that otherwise included diverse caste groups, regions, dialects and religions.
 The state of Rajasthan fashions itself as dharati dhoran ri – the land of shifting sand dunes, which, does not merely refer to the Thar desert, but alludes to the idea of a land that breeds valour and sacrifice in adversarial conditions.

 However, while Rajput history frames itself around resistance, it is also framed by silences.
 While eulogistic genealogies of Rajputs pin their origins to the sun, moon and fire, a critical gaze into Rajasthani sources present them as itinerant adventurers, cattle herders or locally powerful groups who gradually rose to aristocracy.
 It is not before the 15th century that Rajputs began to view themselves as an endogamous caste group, that is, not marrying outside the group.

 Despite this, the ranks of Rajputhood remained open adventurers long afterwards, with each new group on the rise, from the Marathas to the Sikhs, claiming some connection to the Rajputs.
 Marrying within the community, played a very important role in the framing of the Rajput as an elite caste group, with wives being sought only from within.

 Uncomfortable memories

-However, what forms a thorn in the side of Rajput history, is the memory of daughters given in marriage to Muslims, including Turks, rulers of Gujarat and Malwa, Sher Shah Suri and his generals, and later Mughals.
+However, a thorn in the side of Rajput history is the memory of daughters given in marriage to Muslims, including Turks, rulers of Gujarat and Malwa, Sher Shah Suri and his generals, and later Mughals.
 In medieval polity there was nothing unusual about forming marital alliances to seal political ones.
 What is interesting about Rajput marital alliances with Mughals is that these helped in constituting both Mughal and Rajputs as elite social groups.
-Once, Rajput daughters entered the Mughal household as wives, no more prominent alliances with Muslim groups were made.
-Apart from a few marriages with Pahari Rajput groups, the Hindu wives of Mughal emperors and princes were from prominent Rajput clans of the present day Rajasthan, 27 in all, from the reigns of Akbar to Farrukhsiyar, that is from the mid-16th to the early 18th century.
+Once Rajput daughters entered the Mughal household as wives, no more prominent alliances with Muslim groups were made.
+Apart from a few marriages with Pahari Rajput groups, the Hindu wives of Mughal emperors and princes were from prominent Rajput clans of the present day Rajasthan, 27 in all, from the reign of Akbar to Farrukhsiyar, that is from the mid-16th to the early 18th century.

 On the other hand, Rajputs too rose to prominence in the Mughal empire as uncles and cousins of Mughal emperors.
 The Rajput chief at the Mughal court became the ideal representation of the Mughal empire, often defending the empire and the emperor at distant outposts, sometimes even against Mughal princes.

 The memory of these marriages continues to rankle uncomfortably in the Rajput collective psyche as it gets represented as Hindu capitulation to a Muslim empire.
 In the popular culture, the idea that these alliances were forced upon vanquished Rajputs, who resisted these, has gained currency.
-By early 19th century, as James Tod wrote in his Annals and Antiquities of Rajasthan, the idea of resistance or capitulation rested squarely on whether a house had given a daughter to Mughals or not.
-The Hadas clan of Bundi state even produced a treaty of surrender of the Ranthambore fort between Akbar and Rao Surjan Hada, dating back to the mid-16th century for Tod, in which not giving daughters to Mughals featured as a condition.
-It has even been claimed that the Royal house of Bikaner even attempted to pay historians to find evidence that would suggest that the Bikaner House did not marry their daughters to the Mughals.
+By the early 19th century, as James Tod wrote in his Annals and Antiquities of Rajasthan, the idea of resistance or capitulation rested squarely on whether a house had given a daughter to Mughals.
+The Hadas clan of Bundi state even produced for Tod a treaty of surrender of the Ranthambore fort between Akbar and Rao Surjan Hada, dating back to the mid-16th century, in which not giving daughters to Mughals featured as a condition.
+It has even been claimed that the Royal house of Bikaner attempted to pay historians to find evidence that would suggest that the Bikaner House did not marry their daughters to the Mughals.

 The ideal Rajput woman

 It is in this context that the idea of Padmini, the ideal Rajput woman, who prefers death to violation at the hands of a Muslim becomes important to Rajput memory.
 Ramya Sreenivasan’s book, The Many Lives of a Rajput Queen: Heroic Pasts in India, c.1500-1900, on the multiple Padmini narratives demonstrates how a poetic text composed in Jaunpur, two centuries after the siege of Chittor by Alauddin Khilji, continued to circulate throughout India.
 Sreenivsan argues that through translations into Indian languages like Hindi, Urdu and Bengali, as well as in English, traditions like Padmavat were selectively appropriated to formulate communal as well as national identities.

-However, the idea that Padmini, was only a fictitious character, or a sufic ideal, is unimportant to the Rajput imagination.
+However, the idea that Padmini was only a fictitious character, or a sufic ideal, is unimportant to the Rajput imagination.
 To Rajputs, she is as real as the famed Rajput valour.
-As histories of losses, against Turks, Mughals, Marathas, Pindaris, British (whom the Rajputs did not even fight), and now finally democracy, accumulate, it is the memory of resistance and valour, where women resisted overtures of Muslim men, that sustains the idea of being Rajput.
+As histories of losses against Turks, Mughals, Marathas, Pindaris, the British (whom the Rajputs did not even fight), and now, finally, democracy, accumulate, it is the memory of resistance and valour, where women resisted overtures of Muslim men, that sustains the idea of being Rajput.
 The loss of Padmini is too big a loss for Rajput memory.

 Tanuja Kothiyal teaches history at Ambedkar University Delhi and is the author of Nomadic Narratives: A History of Mobility and Identity in the Great Indian Desert.